 Quality First Teaching -

-Strategies: When identified, the class teacher will provide interventions that are additional to those provided as part of our usual differentiated curriculum.
-Triggers for intervention are underpinned by evidence, about a child who despite receiving differentiated learning opportunities makes little or no progress and:
+Strategies: When identified, the class teacher will provide interventions that are additional to those provided as part of our curriculum.
+Triggers for intervention are underpinned by evidence, about a child who despite receiving scaffolded learning opportunities makes little or no progress and:

 • shows signs of difficulty in developing literacy or mathematics skills